linktohack/evil-space/README.md

 tTfF (next character in line)
 }{ (paragraph)
 ]] and [[ (function)
+)( (sentence)

+and

+-, + gj, gk for some one still keep the default behavior of next line.

 ```

 If you don't like the default behavior for `evil-space` you can